Saving Your Life After Loving A Borderline

 of you since boyhood, which is why they feel so loaded

-of limbo, because it feels bad to stay connected, yet bad to cut
+state of limbo, because it feels bad to stay connected, yet bad

-it off.
-With a little help, this issue can be resolved.
+to cut it off.
+With competent help, this issue can be

-admiration and respect for their character, attributes and qualities.
+with admiration and respect for their talents, character, attributes

-The feelings you've had for this woman aren't actually "Love,"
+and qualities.
+The feelings you've had for this woman aren't actually

-reference to her, keeps you trapped in painful yearning--so try
+the word 'love' in reference to her, keeps you trapped in painful

-and drop it from your vocabulary.
-You were understandably inebriated
+yearning, so try and drop it from your vocabulary.
+You were understandably

-with how her attention helped you feel about Yourself, but real
+inebriated with how her attention initially helped you feel about

 with loving throughout your childhood--but it's the antithesis